ecmwf/polytope-client/docs/source/index.rst

 Welcome to Polytope's documentation!
 ====================================

 **Polytope** is a weather data provisioning service for cloud, developed as part of the EU projects `LEXIS <https://lexis-project.eu/web/>`_ and `HiDALGO <https://hidalgo-project.eu/>`_.
-The data service is exposed via a HTTP REST API, where requests can be submitted and queried until data is provided.
+The data service is exposed via a HTTP REST API, which allows to submit requests and query their status until the data is available for downloading.

-**polytope-client** is a Python library for user-friendly interaction with the REST API from Python scripts or sessions, which additionally includes a command-line client tool.
+**polytope-client** is a Python library for user-friendly interaction with the REST API from Python scripts or sessions.
+Additionally, it includes a command-line client tool.

 .. note::